 Virginia sneezeweed is a rare plant, currently on state and federal threatened/endangered lists.
 The principal threat is loss of habitat: with such small populations, limited to specific habitats in small ranges, a loss of some populations can represent the loss of a large percentage of the entire species.
 As more populations are discovered, however, and new populations are created by reintroduction efforts, the outlook for the species is greatly improved.

 Sinkhole ponds are a characteristic feature of the Missouri Ozarks landscape.
 They occur on the surface of the land where the roof of a cave system, below, has collapsed, creating a sinkhole.
 When a sinkhole becomes blocked with surface materials and the resulting depression fills with water, it forms a sinkhole pond.
-The water held in a sinkhole pond can vary seasonally, and part of the year it may be dry or only muddy.
+The amount of water held in a sinkhole pond can vary seasonally, and part of the year it may be dry or only muddy.

 The unusual, disjointed distribution of Virginia sneezeweed is puzzling: How can this species occur in such far-removed locations — a few counties (about 20 populations) in Virginia, about eight counties (60 populations) in southern Missouri, and a single population in Indiana?
 Apparently they are relict ranges of what had long ago been a single, broad range, before ice-age glaciers split it up, and before the populations shrank to their current small ranges.
 An alternative hypothesis is that, as glaciers retreated, ensuing warming events dried out wetlands and divided the plant’s population into widely separated parts.